How to Write a Resume That Will Get You an Interview

 However, whenever you use a resume example, be sure to customize your resume so it reflects your skills and abilities, and the jobs you are applying for.

-Get resume advice.
 Writing a resume is hard work, and it's often a good idea to get help before you send it to employers.
-You can find resume writing advice and resume writing tips here.
+You can find resume writing advice and resume writing tips online.
 You can also meet with a college career counselor if you are a college student or alumnus.

-Proof your resume.
 Be sure to thoroughly edit your resume before sending it.
 Check for grammar and spelling errors, as well as any style inconsistencies.
 Consider asking a friend or family member, or even a career counselor, to read over your cover letter.
-Also review these proofing tips to ensure that your resume is consistent and error free.
+Also, review these proofing tips to ensure that your resume is consistent and error-free.